Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 3. CIVIL SECURITY FOR SOCIETY

 EU civil security research is one of the building blocks of the Security Union.
-Research in this cluster supports the following policies

 Areas of intervention: disaster-resilient societies, protection and security and cybersecurity.